The Program Benefits and Perks?

 Dar es Salaam is a hectic town lively day and night.
 You find live music in the bars everywhere.

 After paying the Deposit and signing the Participation Agreement, we send you a Charity Invitation letter and a charity status certificate to apply for an online VISA.

 When staying less than three months (13 weeks), you must apply for a volunteer student visa (C2), and the fee is USD 50.
 A 3-6 months VISA is USD 250, and VISA up to 12 months is USD 500.

 You apply for an Ordinary VISA (C1) when not exceeding three months (13 weeks), and the fee is USD 50.

 It is good to take our airport transfers as you are probably unfamiliar with hectic African transport systems.
-Airport transfer per car is USD 60 and can be shared if you are a group.
+Airport transfer per car is EUR 60 and can be shared if you are a group.

 Electricity and Water?